 NON-DISCLOSURE AND NON-COMPETITIVE CLAUSE

-According to the new UAE Labour Law 2021, an employer has the right to add a non-compete clause in the employment contract.
+According to the UAE Labour Law 2022, an employer has the right to add a non-compete clause to the employment contract.
 Notably, the provision only applies if the work entrusted to the worker allows them to gain sensitive information about the employer’s clients or trade secrets.

 Unless a condition as such is specified in terms of time, place and type of work to the extent necessary to protect legitimate business interests, the period of non-competition shall not exceed two years from the date of contract expiry.